nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

 Duke is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Duke can help you management tasks faster than traditional GUI apps.
+If you can type fast, Duke can help you manage tasks faster than traditional GUI apps.

 - [Quick start](#quick-start)
 - [Features](#features)